Skip to content

 Either pick an existing sub account or create a new one.

-If you're creating this sub account just for sharing the map and not for someone to log in, you can use a throwaway email address like mapshare@yourdomain.com.
+If you're creating this sub account just for sharing the map and not for someone to log in, you can use a throwaway email address like mapshare@yourdomain.com, the email address doesn't need to exist to be used.

-In that sub account's settings, choose which vehicles they can see, which drivers they can see if applicable, and set up any exclusion zones (areas you want hidden from the shared map).
+In that sub account's settings, choose which vehicles and people will be shown on the map sharing page, and set up any exclusion zones (areas you want hidden from the shared map).

 Step 2: Turn On Map Sharing